multiverse-os/oht/README.md

       TOR:
-        /tor [start|stop]            - Start or stop tor process /newtor                      - Obtain new Tor identity (Not Implemented) /newonion                    - Obtain new onion address (Not Implemented)
+        /tor [start|stop]            - Start or stop tor process /newtor                      - Obtain new Tor identity (Not Implemented) /newonions                   - Obtain new onion address

       NETWORK:
         /peers                       - List all connected peers (Not Implemented)